-It is important to follow the 'cross sequence' NOTE pattern when installing lug nuts.
+It is important to follow the 'cross sequence' pattern when installing lug nuts.
 This will assure even seating of the wheel against the hub.

 With the valve stem to the outside, mount the wheel onto the hub with lug nuts.
-Finger tighten lug nuts in a 'cross sequence' pattern (Ref Fig. 18 on page 13).
+Finger tighten lug nuts in a 'cross sequence' pattern (Ref Fig. 11).
 Then, tighten lug nuts to 50 - 85 ft. lbs.
 (70 - 115 Nm) torque in 20 ft. lbs.
 (30 Nm) increments following the same 'cross sequence' pattern.